guyzmo/vim-etherpad/README.md

 # Disclaimer

 As is, the plugin is only a Proof-of-Concept, that is still not configurable and not fail-proof.
-It can only get updates from the server, but still not send updates to the server.
+It can get updates from the server, and generate/send changeset to the server, but that part is still pretty buggy.
-The Vim integration is still pretty… alpha.
+The Vim integration ready to be tested, though still in beta phase.
+It can happen that a typed change will revert.

 Supports pad connection using `websocket` flawlessly, but `xhr-polling` is still beta (it may need several reconnections to work).
+`json-polling` has been implemented, but does not still work.
+See [SocketIO-client](https://github.com/guyzmo/SocketIO-client) for more.

 # Develop